codevideo/syntax-spy/README.md

 `syntax-spy` is a powerful TypeScript / JavaScript tool that combines the powers of [vscode-languagedetection ](https://github.com/microsoft/vscode-languagedetection), [ts-morph](https://github.com/dsherret/ts-morph), and a variety of other AST and linting tools to simultaneously identify and syntax check any snippet of code.

-## Features

-- Language detection: Automatically detect the programming language of a given code snippet.
-- Syntax checking: Utilize AST and linting tools to check the syntax validity of the detected language.
-- Wide language support: Support for various programming languages including TypeScript, JavaScript, Python, C#, and more.
-- Easy to use: Simple integration into Node.js applications.

 ## Installation

 ```bash